menu

 Setting & Lifestyle

-Because of many things, Sully - Lynnville is a great place for families with children to consider.
-First of all, many other families with children live here, making Sully - Lynnville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Sully - Lynnville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Sully - Lynnville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sully - Lynnville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The percentage of adults in Sully - Lynnville who are college-educated is close to the national average for all communities of 21.84%: 19.18% of the adults in Sully - Lynnville have a bachelor's degree or advanced degree.
+In terms of college education, Sully - Lynnville is nearly on par with the US average for all cities of 21.84%: 19.18% of adults 25 and older in Sully - Lynnville have a bachelor's degree or advanced degree.

 The per capita income in Sully - Lynnville in 2022 was $44,450, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $177,800 for a family of four.